ddbj/www/policies-e.md

   * To notify any important matters.

 #### Submitted data
 Submitted data acquired from human subjects are accepted and provided according to the data principal's consent, and restrictions will be imposed to the data according to the consent.
 Unrestricted-access data will be provided without any usage restriction, for the research and development purposes.
-In regard to controlled-access data, the data will be jointly used with the Database Center for Life Science of the Research Organization of Information and Systems (hereinafter referred to as 'DBCLS'), and will be provided to user in accordance with the [NBDC Human Data Sharing Guidelines](https://humandbs.dbcls.jp/en/guidelines/data-sharing-guidelines) or [NBDC Human Data Group Sharing Guidelines (Japanese language only)](https://humandbs.dbcls.jp/en/guidelines/data-sharing-guidelines).
-Please refer to '[NBDC Human Database](https://humandbs.dbcls.jp/en/)' in regard to the Privacy Policy relating to submitted data.
+In regard to controlled-access data, the data will be jointly used with the Department of NBDC Program of the Japan Science and Technology Agency  (hereinafter referred to as 'NBDC'), and will be provided to user in accordance with the [NBDC Human Data Sharing Guidelines](https://humandbs.biosciencedbc.jp/en/guidelines/data-sharing-guidelines) or [NBDC Human Data Group Sharing Guidelines (Japanese language only)](https://humandbs.biosciencedbc.jp/en/guidelines/data-sharing-guidelines).
+Please refer to '[NBDC Human Database](https://humandbs.biosciencedbc.jp/en/)' in regard to the Privacy Policy relating to submitted data.

 Information of Applicants
   * To contact applicants about seminars and events;